All About School Psychologists

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 147,500 jobs in the United States for School Psychologist.
+In the United States, there were 147,500 jobs for School Psychologist in 2016.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 21,000 new jobs for School Psychologist by 2026.
 The BLS estimates 12,100 yearly job openings in this field.

 The states with the most job growth for School Psychologist are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.